paulnicolet/ADA-Project/design.md

 ### Detection strategy
 *When can we say that someone is moving in a flow ?*

+- Someone is moving if we can find tweets in different locations, with a time relation.
 - A flow should not be determined by only one person.
 Assuming the path of one person at a certain time, we need to see whether several people use the same path.
-- Additionaly, since flows depend on the time and date at which the map is visualized, only paths that occur within a certain period should be taken into account when building a flow.
-- Specifically:
-	- Paths should be built exclusively with tweets posted during the same day
-	- The direction of the path  is determined by the path going from the earliest tweet to the ones coming after
+- There are two main time relations between tweets of the same person, the strategy can be adapted during the process :
+	- If a lot of tweets are actually posted the same day, there is an easy way to detect flows in a small time scale, and an easy way to predict the direction of the flow, using the earliest tweet as starting point (assuming that a majority of people start moving in the morning).
+	- If tweets are actually spread over days, we can suppose there is a flow if the location is changing, but it is not easy to predict the direction.

 *When can we say that a flow is significant ?*